 Burning Hearts (Dicentra formosa) produces red flowers on fern like foliage from late spring until mid summer.
 A compact variety, reaching no more than 10 inches, it is ideal for container gardens.

-Finally, Dutchman’s Breeches (Dicentra cucullaria) is a compact variety that enjoys partial shade.
+Finally, Dutchman’s Breeches (Dicentra cucullaria) is a compact bleeding heart flower variety that enjoys partial shade.
 Excelling in zones 3-9 it produces white flowers from late spring until mid summer.

-The colorful flowers of this plant is a reliable way to introduce early season color to your garden.
-As the summer warms up the plants will fade, their color replaced by other plants in your collection.
+If you grow Bleeding Hearts, the colorful flowers of Bleeding Heart (Dicentra spectabilis) is a reliable way to introduce early season color to your garden.
+As the summer warms up the Bleeding Hearts will fade, their color replaced by other plants in your collection.

 Planting Bleeding Heart

-While these plants can be grown from seed they are most commonly purchased as young plants or grown from cuttings.
+While Bleeding Heart can be grown from seed they are most commonly purchased as young plants or grown from cuttings.

-Plant bleeding heart from spring, after your last frost has passed, until early summer.
+Plant bleeding heart from spring to early summer.
+You can start after your last frost has passed.

-Bleeding heart plants thrive in partial sun or shaded positions.
-In the warmest USDA zones plant in shady, cool positions.In northern or cooler areas pink flowering varieties will cope in full sun if the soil is kept constantly moist.
+The bleeding heart plant thrives in partial sun or shaded positions.
+In the warmest USDA zones plant Bleeding Heart in shady, cool positions.In northern or cooler areas pink flowering varieties will cope in full sun if the soil is kept constantly moist.

-An early flowering plant, many gardeners plant bleeding hearts close to deciduous trees.
+Typical bloom season is from late spring to early summer.
+An early flowering plant, many gardeners grow bleeding hearts close to deciduous trees.
 This combination allows bleeding hearts time and light to flower in the spring and early summer.
-The foliage of the deciduous tree will then provide it with shade during the warmest of the summer months.
+The foliage of the deciduous tree will then provide Bleeding Heart with shade during the warmest of the summer months.

-All varieties like well draining soil that is kept constantly moist.
-Try to space them 1-2.5 ft apart, depending on the variety.
+All varieties of Bleeding Heart like humus rich, moist soil and well draining soil with a lot of organic matter.
+As you grow Bleeding Hearts, try to space them 1-2.5 ft apart, depending on the variety.

-Planting in a favourable position, and correctly spacing if you are growing more than one, will help plants to flourish.
-It will also help them to maintain a healthy growth habit, keeping pests and diseases at bay.
+Planting in a favorable position, and correctly spacing if you are growing more than one, will help Bleeding Hearts to flourish.
+It will also help the Bleeding Heart maintain a healthy growth habit, keeping pests and diseases at bay.

-The ideal temperature for bleeding heart plants is 55-75 ℉.
-You will notice bleeding heart plants begin to yellow as temperatures increase.
-This is perfectly natural and happens even if the plants are well watered.
+The ideal temperature for the bleeding heart plant is 55-75 ℉.
+You will notice the bleeding heart plant begins to yellow as temperatures increase.
+This is perfectly natural and happens even if the Bleeding Hearts are well watered.

-While heat is a problem, these plants can tolerate humidity well.
+While heat is a problem, Bleeding Hearts can tolerate humidity well.

-Before planting amend the soil by digging in organic material such as homemade compost or ground bark.
+Before you grow bleeding hearts amend the soil by digging in organic material such as homemade compost or ground bark.
 This helps to further improve the soil and its drainage abilities.

-Dig a hole in the soil large enough to hold the root system.
+Dig a hole in the soil large enough to hold the root system of the bleeding hearts.
 When planted the top of the eyes, or growing points of the root system, should sit just below the soil level.
-Place the plant in the hole with the roots facing downwards.
+Place the bleeding hearts in the hole with the roots facing downwards.

 Fill in the hole, being careful not to overly compact the soil.
-Bare root plants, this means the roots of the plant are free from soil and any potential soil-borne problems, quickly establish themselves.
+Bare root plants, this means the roots of the Bleeding Heart are free from soil and any potential soil-borne problems, quickly establish themselves.

-Properly prepare your beds before planting.
+Properly prepare your beds for your bleeding hearts before planting.
 Loose, well-worked soil will help plants to easily establish a root system.
 It will also drain better than more compact soil, meaning it is less likely to become waterlogged.
-This will prevent your plants root system from becoming diseased and rotting.
+This will prevent your Bleeding Hearts’ root system from becoming diseased and rotting.

-If you are planting bleeding heart plants as part of a container garden, select a large pot.
+If you are planting the bleeding heart plant as part of a container garden, select a large pot.
 It should be large enough to comfortably hold a mature bleeding heart plant.

 Your chosen pot should also be clean and have drainage holes in the bottom.

 Fill the pot with well-draining, fresh potting soil.
 A humus rich mixture is ideal.
 Alternatively work peat moss or perlite into general purpose soil to improve its drainage properties.
-Plant as you would in the soil and water in well.
+Plant the Bleeding Heart as you would in the soil and water in well.

 After planting, place a marker in the ground.
 While these plants are noticeable when in full flower during the fall and winter months they die back almost completely.
 Placing a marker will remind you of their location so that you won’t accidentally disturb the root system when planting bulbs or tending the soil.

 Seeds can be harvested in the fall and sown immediately.
-Sow either in clean containers filled with fresh soil or in the garden.
-Plant each seed half an inch deep.
+Sow either in clean containers of bleeding hearts filled with fresh soil or in the garden.
+Plant each Bleeding Heart seed half an inch deep.
 Keep the soil moist until the first frost.

 Always sow seeds into clean containers or trays filled with fresh compost.
 Dirty containers or old soil can contain pests or diseases, these can cause your plants to fail before they have even germinated.